 Ellipses are the three dots “…” showing that something has been omitted from a larger text.

-The project involves working with women in post industrial cities who are creating Other Spaces through alternate forms of labor.
 For the current iteration of the project called No Such Place as America, I am collaborating with Patricia Kelly, Founder Ebony Horsewomen, and local law enforcement in Hartford CT to perform a collective action against gun violence.
 The performance site under consideration is the historical Colt Arms factory site, which is currently being converted to a theme park.

 Contemporary social advocates featured in the project’s portrait series:

 Fatima Rojas, spokesperson for Unidad Latina en Accion

 Barbara Fair, Secretary of the Greater New Haven American Civil Liberties Union

 Patricia Kelly, Founding Director of Ebony Horsewomen, Hartford

 Carol Burkhart-Lyons, Founding Director of the Naugatuck Valley Project, Waterbury